spyder-ide/spyder/spyder/utils/help/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Start debug execution (with the :menuselection:`Debug --> Debug` menu option or :kbd:`Ctrl-F5`) to activate the IPython debugger, ``ipdb``.
-The Editor pane will then highlight the line that is about to be executed, and the Variable Explorer will display variables in the current context of the point of program execution.
+The :guilabel:`Editor` pane will then highlight the line that is about to be executed, and the :guilabel:`Variable Explorer` will display variables in the current context of the point of program execution.

-After entering debug mode, you can execute the code line by line using the ``Step`` button of the Debug toolbar:
+After entering debug mode, you can execute the code line by line using the ``Step`` button of the :guilabel:`Debug` toolbar:

 .. image:: images/debug-step-over.png
      :align: center